 Bluegill and green sunfish (a combined total) 50 Bonneville cisco 30 Bullhead 24 Burbot (Anglers must not release any burbot they catch.
 All burbot caught must be immediately killed.)
 No limit Channel catfish 8 Community fisheries (The limit includes fish of any species, but anglers are encouraged to release all largemouth bass.
-See the complete list of community waters on page 21.)
-2 Crappie 50 Crayfish No limit Largemouth and smallmouth bass (a combined total) 6 Nongame species (except prohibited fish; see page 12 for a list of No limit
+See the complete list of community waters on page 23.)
+2 Crappie 50 Crayfish No limit Largemouth and smallmouth bass (a combined total) 6 Nongame species (except prohibited fish; see page 14 for a list of No limit prohibited fish)

 Northern pike 6

 Tiger muskellunge 1 over 40 inches

 Sacramento perch 10

 Striped bass No limit

 Trout, including salmon, grayling and hybrids (a combined total), except no more than two can be lake trout/mackinaw.
 Also, you can take extra brook trout at some waters in the state.
 4

 Walleye 10, only 1 over 24 inches

 Whitefish 10

 White bass No limit

 Wiper 6

 Yellow perch 50

-On some waters specific had or size restrict ions annly

-\ On some waters, specific bag or size restrictions apply.
-Please see the Rules for Specific Waters section on pages 18-32 for variations.
+^{} On some waters, specific bag or size restrictions apply.
+Please see Rules for specific waters on page 20 for variations.